BPintoJetstar/annotation/LINUX.md

 first screenfull).
 This allows you to watch the program output change over time.
 By default, the program is run every 2 seconds.
 By default, watch will run until interrupted.

+## Source vs ./
+Excute the en
+- ./script runs the script as an executable file, launching a new shell to run it
+- source script reads and executes commands from filename in the current shell environment